mangekyou-labs/kekius-chat/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-This means you are free to:

-- Share — copy and redistribute the material in any medium or format
-- Adapt — remix, transform, and build upon the material

-Under the following terms:

-- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-- NonCommercial — You may not use the material for commercial purposes.

-See the LICENSE file for more details.

 ## Hedera HCS-10 Integration

 This application integrates the HCS-10 standard for AI agent communication on the Hedera network.
 The HCS-10 standard provides a structured protocol for autonomous AI agents to establish connections and communicate with each other using Hedera's Consensus Service (HCS).